CHIP-SPV/H4I-HipFFT/README.md

 (4) Edit the makefile to use the path to your H4I-MKLShim and H4I-HipFFT installations
 (5) Use the build.sh script to build the 1d test code
 (6) Use the run_it.sh code to test ... should see an error of ~1.0e-7
 (7) Follow this process for all the other tests
+(8) To build all the tests at once, use the build_all.sh script in the test directory